PRESVERVE WORKPLACE FREEDOM

-The Unemployment Insurance (UI) system is 100% funded by employers through a payroll tax and any shortfalls or deficits due to a negative Trust Fund balance will have to be made up by all employers through their mandated payroll tax.
-The UI Trust Fund was at approximately $4.6B before the pandemic hit, and as of this writing, is now currently under $1B.
-Michigan did not have to borrow money from the federal government because of efforts to boost the trust fund over the past decade and a total $16B of payroll tax contributions.
-However, the Trust Fund is still in a precarious position, and NFIB is calling on the legislature and governor to use federal recovery dollars to make a $1B deposit into the UI Trust Fund.
+The Unemployment Insurance (UI) system is 100% funded by employers through a payroll tax and any shortfalls or deficits due to a negative Trust Fund balance will have to be made up by all employers.
+The UI Trust Fund was at approximately $4.6B before the pandemic hit, and as of this writing, is now currently under $2B.
+Michigan did not have to borrow money from the federal government because of efforts to boost the trust fund over the past decade where employers paid a total of $16B in payroll taxes.
+However, the Trust Fund is still in a precarious position.
+Any increases in benefits or changes to unemployment insurance could put the UI Trust Fund in jeopardy.
+In addition, NFIB is calling on the legislature and governor to use federal recovery/budget surplus dollars to make a significant deposit into the UI Trust Fund.
 Shoring up the Trust Fund prevents employers from tax increases in the event of an economic downturn and ensures that there is money for claimants who need the benefits.

 USE ONGOING BUDGET SURPLUSES FOR BROAD-BASED TAX CUTS TO HELP SMALL BUSINESS

-Tax cuts should not include new taxes or fees
+Tax cuts should not pick winners and lowers and should not include new taxes or fees

 Eliminate Commercial Personal Property Tax